The intervention of the gastric bypass surgery in Delhi involves reducing the volume of the stomach and modifying the food circuit.

 - The procedure requires complete general anesthesia, it is performed by laparoscopy, it lasts 2 to 3 hours.

-- After the procedure, you will spend a few hours in the recovery room before being taken back to your room.
+- After the gastric bypass surgery in Delhi, you will spend a few hours in the recovery room before being taken back to your room.

 - You will not have a probe in your nose.
 A small tube (called Redon) is put in place at the end of the procedure, it comes out through a small hole in the abdomen.
 Redon is used to aspirating secretions and will be removed on D2 or D3.